rust-stuco/homeworks/week3/pokelab/README.md

 # Submission

+### Unix

-We will try to create a `handin.tar` automatically for you, **but you will need to have `tar` already installed**.
+If you are on a unix system, we will try to create a `handin.zip` automatically for you, **but you will need to have `zip` already installed**.

-If you _do not_ have `tar` installed on your system, install `tar` on your machine or use the CMU Linux SSH machines.
+If you _do not_ have `zip` installed on your system, install `zip` on your machine or use the CMU Linux SSH machines.
 If you need help with this, please reach out to us!

-Once you have `tar` installed, we will create the `handin.tar` automatically for you (_take a peek into `build.rs` if you're interested in how this works!_).
+Once you have `zip` installed, we will create the `handin.zip` automatically for you (_take a peek into `build.rs` if you're interested in how this works!_).

-Once you have the `handin.tar`, submit it to Gradescope.
+Once you have the `handin.zip` file, submit it to Gradescope.

+### Windows

+If you are on a windows system, you can zip the `src/` folder manually and upload that to Gradescope.

+Note that you don't _need_ to name it `handin.zip`, you can name it whatever you'd like.